 About the CRASH Project (College Roads and Safety Habits)

-Why participate?
-This program offers leadership experience, volunteer hours and addresses a major public safety concern.
-Car crashes are a leading cause of death and disability for college age students.
-40% of all crash fatalities are among young adults aged 18 to 24 in New Jersey.
-Walking can also be risky-1/3 of all traffic fatalities in NJ are pedestrians.
-With the walkability of campuses and the inexperience of young drivers, college students are at a particular high risk for crashes.
+The CRASH Project is a peer-to-peer educational and awareness program empowering college students to develop campaigns addressing transportation safety on campus and in their communities.
+Open to student organizations, clubs, classes, and Greek life, this program offers leadership experience, volunteer hours, and tackles a major public safety concern.
+Car crashes are a leading cause of death and disability for college-age students, with 8.5% of all crash fatalities in New Jersey among young adults aged 18 to 24.
+Additionally, with one-third of all traffic fatalities in NJ being pedestrians, the walkability of campuses and the inexperience of young drivers put college students at a particularly high risk for crashes.
 By participating in this program, you can raise awareness and help keep you and your friends safer on college roads.

 Questions?
 Contact us or call 732-745-0200.